alfie-danish/household-energy-consumption-dashboard/README.md

 - By connecting Google Sheet + Python and using GSPREAD library, I can use Python for data wrangling
 - By only inputting meter reading into Google Sheets on a monthly basis, I can utilise Panda’s INTERPOLATE method to forward fill missing values between each data entry day
 - Dashboard will be produced in Google Sheets.
-Data prep within relies heavily on Google’s QUERY function
+Data prep within relies heavily on Google’s QUERY and ARRAYFORMULA functions

 ### Data Source: